 We’re always looking to expand our team and work with journalists from backgrounds and areas underrepresented in media.
 Click here to learn more.

-KELSEY RYAN is founder, publisher and editor of The Beacon.
+KELSEY RYAN is founder and publisher of The Beacon, which has independent newsrooms in Kansas City and Wichita.
 Previously, she worked at The Kansas City Star on the investigative team that was named a 2018 Pulitzer Prize finalist in Public Service.
 Originally from Newton, Kansas, she started her career covering the EF-5 tornado at The Joplin (Missouri) Globe, and later worked at The Wichita (Kansas) Eagle covering health care, city government and investigations.
 She’s a board member for the Kansas Sunshine Coalition for Open Government and frequently lectures at universities in Kansas and Missouri.

 MARK HORVIT is the interim executive director of The Beacon.
 He is an associate professor at the University of Missouri School of Journalism, where he teaches investigative reporting, and is director of the school’s State Government Reporting Program.
 He previously served as executive director of Investigative Reporters and Editors (IRE) and the National Institute for Computer-Assisted Reporting (NICAR), where he conducted training in investigative reporting and data journalism throughout the world.
 Horvit worked as a reporter and editor for 20 years before joining IRE.
 He’s a former Beacon board member.

-JENNIFER HACK WOLF is the audience development manager at The Beacon.
+JENNIFER HACK WOLF is the audience director for The Kansas City Beacon and The Wichita Beacon.
 Previously, Wolf launched a design-thinking consultancy, Below the Fold, helping nonprofits across the region solve critical problems.
 A Kansas City native, she spent more than 14 years at The Kansas City Star, first as a photographer and later as photo editor and editor of Ink Magazine.

 MOY ZHONG is a Summer 2021 audience engagement intern and journalism and digital storytelling student at the University of Missouri in Columbia.
 Zhong has contributed to The Columbia Missourian and is an art assistant for Vox Magazine.
 She’s driven to amplify marginalized voices in her reporting, especially within Asian American communities, and has a knack for journalism innovation projects.
 In her free time, she enjoys making art and taking care of her house plants.